 This argument is particularly widespread in settings which involve plenty of public speaking, such as teaching in schools and universities or working in call centres.
-This view can be seen in training materials for people entering the workplace, where people are advised on how to ‘lose’ their accents altogether(!).
+This view can be seen in training materials for people entering the workplace, where people can sometimes be advised on how to ‘lose’ their accents altogether!
 The idea that more standard accents are easier to understand is not backed up by linguistic knowledge.
 Instead, this argument is based on the widespread promotion of standard varieties (particularly in prestigious settings) over regional varieties.
 People are generally exposed far more to speakers of standard varieties than to speakers of less-widely spoken regional accents.
 For example, people hear standard accents all the time through television and other media.

 What is more likely, is that our ability to understand an accent relates to the amount of exposure we’ve had to it.
 Therefore, if we increased our exposure to less familiar accents, the chances are that intelligibility would be improved.

 ‘People who speak with a strong accent should try to reduce it’